 Camp Pet-O-Se-Ga was constructed by Jim Templin in the 1930’s.
 Established as a boys camp, the young men were instructed in a variety of activities including athletics, archery, riflery, orienteering, camping and aviation.

-Facilities include 90 campsites with electricity and water, modern restrooms and showers (new in 2002), five rental cabins, playground equipment and open-field game areas.
+Facilities include 90 campsites with electricity and water, four rustic sites with no electric or water, seven rental cabins, modern restrooms and showers, playground equipment and open-field game areas.
 The park also has a recreation hall/multi-use building which can accommodate family reunions, weddings, receptions and meetings.

 It is Emmet County’s goal to provide a memorable experience for all park visitors.
 We look forward to your visit with us this season and hope you will be inspired by Camp Pet-O-Se-Ga’s scenic beauty.

 The middle years – 1955 through 1978

 A lesser-known history of Petosega: Jewish kids’ camp

 In the early 1950s, Leonard Baruch and Bertrand Sandweiss were working together at a children’s summer camp, Camp Farband, near Chelsea, Mich.